42LM/backbone-zsh-prompt/README.md

 | BB_PROMPT_PROJECTS_PATH | The path of the project folder           | `"${HOME}/code"` | string  |
 | BB_PROMPT_PROJECTS      | Turn the project folder option on or off | `true`           | bool    |
 | BB_PROMPT_SIGN          | Set the character of the prompt          | `"%"`            | string  |

+> [!TIP]
+> More information on the [Projects Path](https://github.com/lmllrjr/backbone-zsh-prompt/wiki/Projects-Path) can be found in the wiki!

 ## Example config
 Just set the variables in your `.zshrc` file.